1. BC JUSTICE RESEARCH FRAMEWORK working group

 This project will focus on the questions of what empirical access to justice research already exists and how that research could best be collected and shared.
 The scope of this inquiry is necessarily national, if not international.
 We know that there have been quite a few access studies and program evaluations completed in Canada over the last 20 years, and that they are not particularly easy to find.
-Some research has been collected by the Canadian Forum on Civil Justice through its online “Clearinghouse” but that collection is neither current nor comprehensive.
-It makes sense to collect and utilize existing research and, in any event, what is learned about locating archiving and organizing research through this study will also be useful as the body of justice research in BC begins to grow under the framework.
+Some research has been collected by the Canadian Forum on Civil Justice through its online “Clearinghouse” and ACE may work with the Forum to enhance that collection.
+It makes sense to collect and utilize existing research and, in any event, what is learned about locating, archiving and organizing research through this study will also be useful as the body of justice research in BC begins to grow under the framework.

 6. Identify BC research questions and priorities

 This important report will focus on the question “what do we want to know?”
 That is, what research questions do we ultimately wish to be able to answer and what are the priorities as between the questions?
 The information for this report will come from two sources: consultation with BC justice stakeholders and research exploring what academics and policy analysts in other jurisdictions have said about this question.
 This project will involve consultation with diverse stakeholders.

 7. attrition study follow-up